-The majority of roles for mechanical engineers in pharma and medical device manufacturing are in:
+The majority of roles for mechanical engineers in pharma and medical device industry are in:

-- Maintenance Planner – focus is on developing the company asset maintenance program and strategy.
+Maintenance Planner – the focus is on developing the company asset maintenance program and strategy.

 So as a mechanical engineer, you’d have roughly 5 broad options.